ProjectoInformatico/MicroProcesso/README.md

 # Skeleton
 A set of Makefiles to work with Xilinx tools.
+An example project (in sources/counter) is given has an example.